Warning

 Required information for referral

-• Results of hepatitis B serology and Liver function tests
+• Results of hepatitis B serology and liver function tests - only refer those with active infection

-• Has the patient been told of their results and expecting an appointment?
+• Has the patient been told of their results and are they expecting an appointment?

 • Is an interpreter needed, if so which language?

-• Is the patient currently on HBV treatment, if so when is a further prescription due?
+• Is the patient currently on HBV treatment and if so, when is a further prescription due?

 • Is partner/household testing/vaccination underway?